eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - version 8.0.0.15 packages\DECore\DECore.pima\DE6\Setup.dll => Allows custom asset archives to be installed.
     - version 8.0.0.14 packages\UWA\UWA.pima\updatercore.dll => (?)
 Allows custom asset archives to be installed (only on updates, I guess.).
     - version 8.0.0.73 resources\AdobePIM.dll => Allows repacked *.pima archives from packages folder to be loaded.
+    - If \payloads\Media_db.db\PayloadData\ (any payload id that has higher version than 8.0.0.15) \PayloadInfo is greater than 8.0.0.15, installer throws this error on logs in example: *ERROR: DW021: Payload {8FD7F1DB-7355-469E-A3F2-2118148D8477} DVA Adobe SpeedGrade CC 2015 9.0.0.0 of version: 9.0.0.6 is not supported by this version: 8.0.0.15 of RIBS.* This can be fixed with DB Browser from https://sqlitebrowser.org/dl.
+      - While payloads\Media_db.db is opened, go to "Execute SQL" tab.
+      - Than paste these 2 commands:
+        - update PayloadData **(do not press Enter here.)**
+        - set Value = replace(value, '9.0.0.6', '8.0.0.15') **(press Enter here.)**
+      - This will replace any 9.0.0.6 with 8.0.0.15.
 - Unlike HyperDrive-based installers, with d!akov install engine, *.pima archives under "packages" folder can be repacked.
 With original engine and repacked *.pima archive, it throws error on initializing setup phase on very beginning.
 - CS5.5 and CS5 do not require d!akov installer engine to install repacked assets.
 Also, *.pima archives under "packages" directory can be repacked on CS5.5 and CS5 installers.
 Because CS5.5 and before's RIBS installer engines doesn't have signature verification.
 - CS4 and CS3 doesn't require this script.
 Payloads stored as MSI installer and no verification is present except for protected ones (?).
 If installer assets unpacked via "msiexec /a" and replacing packed assets with unpacked ones, installer will install our unpacked assets with an honor.